• Blog

 Read the Article

 If you’ve been keeping an eye on the news, you might have heard about President Trump’s latest tax proposals.
-You may be wondering, “Are tips and overtime now tax free?”, “Are the IRS layoffs impacting tax season?”, “What new tax laws will pass?”, “Will there be a government shutdown?” and “Should I file my taxes now or wait?”
+You may be wondering, “Are tips and overtime now tax free?”, “Are the IRS layoffs impacting tax season?”, “What new tax laws will pass?”, and “Should I file my taxes now or wait?”

 Here’s what you need to know: